 In March 1809, a convoy consisting of 15 East Indiamen and one brig-of-war was caught in a fierce hurricane south of the island of Mauritius that lasted for three days.
 Five of the ships, including the Jane Duchess of Gordon, sank with the loss of all lives.3 Edward was 13 when he perished.
 At about the same time, the eldest D’Oyly boy, James, died of a fever while still a cadet at Calcutta (now Kolkata) in India.
 Captain Cameron’s widow and 11-year-old daughter, Anne Cameron, visited the D’Oylys when they heard the news.
 They found the family in a terrible state.
 Not only were they still mourning the deaths of James and Edward, but their ailing infant son, Josephus, would die within days.4 The D’Oyly family was hospitable to the captain’s widow and Anne Cameron exchanged letters with the eldest daughter, Elizabeth, for a time.
 Twenty-eight years later, Anne Slade (née Cameron) re-emerged to play an important role in the D’Oyly family’s history.5

 Edward and Hannah, with their dream of being ship owners now extinguished, had insufficient external income to supplement their income from the estate.
-To their credit, they certainly tried.
-Hannah, who was quite inventive, set up a chicken farm and sold eggs and chickens to the local markets.
+To their credit, they were certainly trying.
+By 1808 Hannah, who was quite inventive, had set up a chicken farm and sold eggs and chickens to the local markets.
 She had a large stock of hens and roosters and came up with a new way to raise chickens that earned her a prestigious science award.
 She envisioned a future in which chickens could be commercially raised anywhere, including in city backyards, in cages with an artificial ‘mother’ hen.
 With a high survival rate, these healthy chickens would become free-ranging egg layers but also the cheaper meat of choice at the markets.
 Hannah D’Oyly was a woman 150 years ahead of her time.
 She also indulged her family with her chicken pies.